Fibre-reinforced plastic: Disposal and recycling concerns

 As a subset of plastic, FR plastics are liable to a number of the issues and concerns in plastic waste disposal and recycling.
 Plastics pose a particular challenge in recycling because they are derived from polymers and monomers that often cannot be separated and returned to their virgin states.
-For this reason not all plastics can be recycled for re-use, in fact some estimates claim only 20% to 30% of plastics can be recycled at all.
+For this reason not all plastics can be recycled for re-use, in fact some estimates claim only 20–30% of plastics can be recycled at all.
 Fibre-reinforced plastics and their matrices share these disposal and environmental concerns.
-Investigation of safe disposal methods has led to two main variations involving the application of intense heat: in one binding agents are burned off - in the process recapturing some of the sunk material cost in the form of heat - and incombustible elements captured by filtration; in the other the incombustible material is burned in a cement kiln, the fibres becoming an integral part of the resulting cast material.
+Investigation of safe disposal methods has led to two main variations involving the application of intense heat: in one binding agents are burned off—in the process recapturing some of the sunk material cost in the form of heat—and incombustible elements captured by filtration; in the other the incombustible material is burned in a cement kiln, the fibres becoming an integral part of the resulting cast material.
 In addition to concerns regarding safe disposal, the fact that the fibres themselves are difficult to remove from the matrix and preserve for re-use means FRP's amplify these challenges.
 FRP's are inherently difficult to separate into base materials, that is into fibre and matrix, and the matrix is difficult to separate into usable plastics, polymers, and monomers.
 These are all concerns for environmentally-informed design today.
 Plastics do often offer savings in energy and economic savings in comparison to other materials.
 In addition, with the advent of new more environmentally friendly matrices such as bioplastics and UV-degradable plastics, FRP will gain environmental sensitivity.